astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/book-of-melody.md

 They can't take Zephyr away from the team.
 I won't allow it.
 I'm going to work really hard so that doesn't happen.
 I'm going to train harder than ever, and I'm going to show them I deserve to be promoted, too.
 Zephyr had a great idea about the rest of us getting publicity.
 I have to make sure I do something notable so I can talk to Vanya and be in the paper.
 I need to make sure everyone knows our team should stay together.
 I'm going to make sure I show my best, like Zephyr said, but I also have to make sure I show everyone else's best in this interview, too.
 I need to make sure my words reach people who read them.

 Zephyr doesn't want to be on a team without us, and I don't want to be on a team without Zephyr.
 I'm going to do everything I can to show them why we all belong here together.
+## Hug Ratings
+Today I learned how to bro hug!
+Zephyr taught me how after he bro-hugged Dallas!
+It was great!

+After having a big talk about what happened at the park and hugs, I think I understand a few things a lot better than I did before.
+Firstly, hugs aren't all the same.
+Bro hugs with Zephyr are fun and full of happy energy.
+Hugs with Dallas are friendly and confident, full of strength and encouragement.
+Nick hugs are warm and safe, like nothing bad could ever happen to me there.

+I thought there were rules about hugs, and maybe there still are.
+I asked Dallas about a time limit, but he couldn't give me a straight answer.
+After hugging all my teammates, I think I understand a bit better why that is.
+Hugs just... aren't all the same.
+They're all special, just in different ways.
+I think it might be better that way.
+I don't think I would want them to all be the same.

+Maybe that's what Dallas and Nick have been trying to explain to me.

+Nick has the best hugs.
+Maybe that's okay.